Wake Forest · North Carolina

 • What is the NC Gateway program, and does it affect merit aid?

-Starting Fall 2026, the North Carolina Gateway to Wake Forest University makes Wake Forest tuition-free for admitted North Carolina residents with annual family income under $200,000, with 50% tuition coverage for families earning $200,000 to $300,000.
+Starting Fall 2026, the North Carolina Gateway to Wake Forest University makes Wake Forest tuition-free for admitted North Carolina residents in three income tiers.
+Families earning under $100,000 receive aid covering both tuition AND standard living expenses (housing, food).
+Families earning $100,000 to $200,000 receive aid covering tuition only (families pay standard living expenses and applicable fees).
+Families earning $200,000 to $300,000 receive 50% tuition coverage.
 This is a need-based program, not a merit scholarship.
 It requires annual FAFSA and CSS Profile filing.
 NC residents can still receive merit scholarships on top of NC Gateway aid, subject to the cost-of-attendance cap.

 • Can I stack outside scholarships with Wake Forest merit aid?